 Sid Garza-Hillman, The Small Step Advocate, was born in Los Angeles, and was raised in Los Angeles, San Diego, and Houston.
 He graduated from UCLA with a B.A. in Philosophy.
 For the next 15 years he worked as a Screen Actors Guild actor and headed up the alternative-western band, the Sid Hillman Quartet.
 Sid is both a Certified Nutritionist and Weight Management Coach Practitioner.
 He is the author of “Approaching the Natural: A Health Manifesto” (Roundtree Press) and host of the Approaching the Natural Podcast with listeners in over 50 countries.

 Sid offers basic and advanced nutrition classes, plus private consultations.

 Joan has worked as a school counselor, created and taught a curriculum called Alternative Mirrors using creative process to address body image and self-esteem issues.
 She has a private practice and offers workshops and retreats, most recently on Creative Aging.
 She believes in the power of creativity and nature to heal.
-Currently she offers Playshops at the Mendocino Center for Living Well at the Stanford Inn, which she has owned and operated with her husband since 1980.
+Currently she offers Creative Playshops at the Stanford Inn’s Mendocino Center for Living Well, which she has owned and operated with her husband since 1980.
 Visit joanstanford.com for more info on Joan and her books!